Nancy Allen (actress): 1994–present: Later career; activism

 Allen has appeared in a number of documentaries about her most famous films, including Dressed to Kill, Carrie, Blow Out, the RoboCop trilogy, and Poltergeist III.

 In 1994, she re-teamed with Strange Invaders writer Bill Condon to star as psychic Jessie Gallardo opposite Roger Moore in the movie of the week The Man Who Wouldn't Die.
 She also had a supporting part in the French drama film Les patriotes (1994).
 In 1995, she starred in a Broadway production of the play Dial M For Murder by Frederick Knott, which had been the basis for Alfred Hitchcock's film of the same name.
 It starred John James as Tony Wendice, Nancy Allen as Margot and Roddy McDowall as Inspector Hubbard.
-It was run from September 26, 1995, to March 10, 1996, and directed by Edward Hastings.
+It ran from September 26, 1995, to March 10, 1996, and was directed by Edward Hastings.
 She starred as Linda Savage in Quality Time in 1997, but the film was not released until 2008 due, in part, to post-production and renamed My Apocalypse.
-She and builder/contractor Randy Bailey were married in June 1998.
+She married builder/contractor Randy Bailey in June 1998.

 Allen had a small but notable role as Midge in the crime thriller Out of Sight (1998) starring George Clooney and Jennifer Lopez, which was directed by Steven Soderbergh.
 She also played Rachel Colby in the horror film Children of the Corn 666: Isaac's Return and Madge in the comedy-thriller Kiss Toledo Goodbye with Christopher Walken (both released in 1999).
 Secret of the Andes, an adventure film starring David Keith and Jerry Stiller, was released in 2000.

 Her television guest appearances include roles on Touched by an Angel, The Outer Limits, The Commish, and Law & Order: Special Victims Unit.